myhumankit/cookiecutter-new-project/{{cookiecutter.generic_name}}/images/README.md

 ---

 ## Usage
-This folder contains the images, pictures and videos used in the documentation.
+This folder contains images, pictures and videos used in the documentation.